qew21/weblangchain/README.md

 export LANGCHAIN_PROJECT=
 ```

-You will also need to put your Google Cloud credentials in a JSON file under `.google_vertex_ai_credentials.json` in the main directory if you would like to
-use Google Vertex as an option.
-If you're not using Vertex, you'll need to remove `ChatVertexAI` from `main.py`.

-3. Start the Python backend with `poetry run make start`.
-4. Install frontend dependencies by running `cd nextjs`, then `yarn`.
-5. Run the frontend with `yarn dev` for frontend.
-6. Open [localhost:3000](http://localhost:3000) in your browser.

 Under the hood, the chain is converted to a FastAPI server with various endpoints via [LangServe](https://github.com/langchain-ai/langserve).
 This also includes a playground that you can use to interactively swap and configure various pieces of the chain.
 You can find it running at `http://localhost:8080/chat/playground`.